stjepangrgic/stjepangrgic.com/pages/my-story.md

 ---
-layout: page
+layout: post
+title: How I am what I am
+navbarTitle: My Story
+smallImage: flower.png
 ---

-# My Story

-I would oftenly wonder, what this person did, how they managed to do that.
+<b>I would oftenly wonder, what this person did</b>, how they managed to do that.
 How his/her life looked like.

 Inspired by Siver's now page, I decided to make My story page where I will answer to my own questions.